Foreign Secretary (United Kingdom)

 The secretary of state for foreign, commonwealth and development affairs, commonly known as the foreign secretary, is a secretary of state in the Government of the United Kingdom, with responsibility for the Foreign, Commonwealth and Development Office.
 The role is one of the most senior ministers in the UK Government and is a Great Office of State.
 The incumbent is a member of the Cabinet of the United Kingdom and National Security Council, and reports directly to the prime minister.

 The officeholder works alongside the other Foreign Office ministers.
 The corresponding shadow minister is the shadow foreign secretary.
 The Foreign Affairs Select Committee also evaluates the secretary of state's performance.

-The current foreign secretary is Yvette Cooper.
-She was appointed by Prime Minister Keir Starmer on 5 September 2025.
+The current foreign secretary is Ed Miliband.
+He was appointed by Prime Minister Andy Burnham on 20 July 2026.

 Responsibilities

+The foreign secretary is responsible for overseeing the United Kingdom's foreign policy and international relations.
+The role broadly corresponds to that of a foreign minister in many other countries, while also encompassing additional responsibilities.

-In contrast to what is generally known as a foreign minister in many other countries, the foreign secretary's remit includes:
+The foreign secretary's remit includes: